Americastestkitchen/Americastestkitchen.github.io/_posts/2015-05-12-the-value-of-postmortems.markdown

 ## Conclusion
-Any organization that is technical in nature should implement some form of documentation about downtime.
-While the creation of these documents is pure overhead, it will end up paying for itself in spades as the  symptoms and solutions get disseminated to the engineering team as a whole.
+Any organization that is technical in nature should implement some form of documentation about downtime and critical issues.
+The thoughtful curation and creation of these long lived documents will help any organization in the long term through knowledge dissemination.